LiliZhu1999/Resume_Lili_Zhu/README.md

 •	Promoted, supported, and retained the growing community of this historically underrepresented population within the field

 ## Relevant Course Work
+Introduction to Computer Vision: image filtering, feature detection, stereo vision, structure from motion, motion estimation, and recognition
-Data Structures and Algorithms, Mathematic for Algorithms and Systems, Computer Organization and Systems     Programming, Components and Design techniques for Digital Systems, Data Science (data visualization, artificial intelligence and machine learning)
+Data Structures, Objective Oriented Programming (Java, C++), Components and Design techniques for Digital Systems, Computer Organization and Systems Programming, Mathematic for Algorithms and Systems Data Science (data visualization), Computer Graphics